atecon/latextab/src/latextab_help.md

   `htbp`)
 - `rlabels`: `strings`, Array of row labels (optional).
 Must equal the number of rows of `mat`.
-- `todoc`: `bool`, Switch to add the document headers such that the tex-file can be compiled if set to TRUE (=1) (FALSE (=0) as default).
+- `asdoc`: `bool`, Switch to add the document headers such that the tex-file can be compiled if set to TRUE (=1) (FALSE (=0) as default).

 ## Returns

 A string of the Latex-code is returned.
 Per default, the returned tex-file is only a snippet which can be included into an existing Latex document.
 Optionally, the tex file can be stored as a separate Tex document which can be compiled.

 # Changelog